 Essaouira is that classic beach town where many locals and visitors head to in summer.

-Get lost in the streets and souks
+1. Get lost in the streets and souks

-No coastal town in Morocco is complete without having its own souks to explore, and Essaouira has a few.
-Even if the shopping doesn’t interest you, the energy, and atmosphere of the souks surely will.
+No coastal town in Morocco is complete without having its own souk to explore, and Essaouira has a few.
+Even if the shopping bit doesn’t interest you, the energy, and atmosphere of the souks surely will.

 FOLLOWING THE RIVERA